A Guide for Marketers:

 Similar to its name, this type of campaign allows you to highlight a video to gain customer engagement.
 The objective for this campaign would be “video views.”

 With a video views campaign, you can only create a single video ad or a slideshow ad.

 Be sure to keep Facebook’s video recommendations in mind; these are located within the media tab or your ad.
-Here, Facebook recommends the best length, aspect ratio, and sound of your video.
-It also recommends an .mp4, .mov, or .gif format, and, based on your ad placement, the required lengths of your videos.
+Here, Facebook recommends the best length, aspect ratio, and

 Under the text tab of your ad, you will add relevant text about your video ad.
 Make sure your text supports the video you are advertising to make it clear for the viewers what they can expect.